spree/spree/guides/src/content/faq/index.md

 A: Yes, please go to [spreecommerce website](https://spreecommerce.org), choose the integrations section, and pick "Shipping".

+**Q: Since active_shipping no longer supports the UPS API, is there any good library that integrates well with Spree and uses the UPS API?**

+A: Yes, feel free to take a look at [this repository](https://github.com/ShopFelixGray/spree_easy_post).

 ## Products

 **Q: Does Spree 4.1 include digital products?**